tarantool/doc/doc/reference/reference_lua/box_space/create_index.rst

         box.schema.func.create('F',
             {body = lua_code, is_deterministic = true, is_sandboxed = true})

 #.
-Make the functional index: specify the fields whose values will be passed
+Make a functional index.
+Specify the fields whose values will be passed
     to the function.
 Specify the function:

     ..  code-block:: lua